Food Network Celebrity Chef Maneet Chauhan Shares Her Favorite Wines to Pair With Indian Cuisine

 As the fourth-generation winegrower and co-owner of Zialena Winery, Mark Mazzoni’s deep-rooted connection to the land and his family’s winemaking legacy have guided his passion for crafting exceptional wines.
 A pivotal trip to South America in 2004 immersed him in winemaking traditions, broadening his perspective.
 In 2012, he co-founded Zialena Winery with his sister, Lisa Mazzoni, focusing on artisanal Cabernet Sauvignon and Zinfandel using open-top concrete fermenters.
 Beyond winemaking, Mark’s devotion to uplifting the local wine community in his hometown of Geyserville is paramount to his success.
 His dedication to sustainable farming practices and his reverence for tradition are reflected in every bottle of wine that bears the Zialena label.
 I invite you to drink in this fascinating episode with the innovative Mark Mazzoni.

-Posted in Articles | Comments Off on Winemaker Mark Mazzoni Has Some Very ‘Concrete’ Ideas On How To Make Unique Wines at Zialena
+Posted in Podcasts | Comments Off on Winemaker Mark Mazzoni Has Some Very ‘Concrete’ Ideas On How To Make Unique Wines at Zialena